Unlock the Truth About Sunscreen – Straight from Dermatologists (2025)

 SPF and Makeup: Can They Work Together?

 Absolutely.
-Look for a sunscreen-primer hybrid or layer your it under foundation.
-You can also reapply with powder or spray SPF’s made for over-makeup use.
+It can be applied as sunscreen primer hybrid or under Foundation.
+You can also touch-up with powder or spray SPF’s created for over-makeup application.

 Kids and Sunscreen: What Parents Should Know